-The Global Social Change and Development (GSCD) Track is geared towards students interested in understanding critical issues surrounding contemporary processes of globalization and international development.
-The track provides students with a sophisticated set of research and critical-thinking skills, prepares students for twenty-first century professions and helps them to become thoughtful global citizens.
-Ultimately, students pursuing the Global Social Change and Development track will receive a double major in both International Studies and Sociology.
+The Global Social Change and Development (GSCD) Program is geared toward students interested in gaining a critical understanding of urgent issues related to globalization and international development.
+GSCD provides students with a sophisticated set of research and critical-thinking skills, prepares students for twenty-first century professions, and helps them to become thoughtful global citizens.
+Ultimately, students in the Global Social Change and Development Program will graduate with majors in both international studies and sociology.

 - Global inequality and development